best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Ready-Made/Pre-Assembled Rackets

-These are factory-made and available for you to use right away.
-The paddle comes with a preassembled blade, and the rubber is the same for forehand and backhand.
-Ready-made bats are for beginners who are just learning the game.
-With a ready-made racket, you won’t have many variations to show.
+These rackets are manufactured in factories and are ready to use right away.
+They come with a preassembled blade, and the rubber is the same on both sides for the forehand and backhand.
+Ready-made rackets are ideal for beginners who are still learning the game.
+However, they offer limited variations in terms of performance.

 Recreational Rackets

-Similar to ready-made rackets, these can be used out of the box.
-All you have to do is to pick a suitable bat, order it and start playing.
-So, if you are not so serious about the game and are purely looking for some fun, you can purchase a recreational ping pong paddle.
+Similar to ready-made rackets, recreational rackets can be used straight out of the box.
+All you need to do is select a suitable racket, make the purchase, and start playing.
+If you’re not looking to pursue the game seriously and simply want to have some fun, a recreational ping pong paddle is a suitable choice.

 Parts Of The Racket